gaiaus/ICF/README.md

 ## Introduction

-An authoritative guide; presenting the history, incorporation, organization, governance and operations of Interchain Stiftung, AG and GmbH.
+An authoritative presentation on the history, incorporation, organization, governance and operations of Interchain Stiftung, AG and GmbH.

+There are two guides in this repo: [`stiftung`](https://github.com/gaiaus/ICF/tree/main/stiftung) and [`aktiengesellschaft`](https://github.com/gaiaus/ICF/tree/main/aktiengesellschaft%20)

 ## Objective
 “*Sunlight is said to be the best of disinfectants*.”